DHTMLX/docs-suite/docs/layout/api/cell/layout_cell_maxwidth_config.md

 # maxWidth

-@short: the maximal width to be set for a cell
+@short: Optional.
+The maximal width to be set for a cell

 @signature: {'maxWidth?: number | string;'}